hpc2n/softwareaccounting/docs/configuration.md

 All modules the module name (include namespace) as base for all configuration.

-All parts of the process uses an uniqe config file.
+All parts of the process uses an config file.
 Defaults to /etc/sams/$program_name.yaml

+All configuration files has an ''common'' part that is shared with all modules.
+Currently ''loglevel'' and ''logfile'' are the only things that uses the common options.

-All configuration files has an ''core'' part with configurations about the specific part.
+Each part has an configuration block named ''sams.$program_name'', for example ''sams.collector'', with configurations about the specific part.

-Common for all configuration file is the ''core/loglevel'' option.
+All parts can use the same configuration file as all options are in different namespace.

 More information about the specific configuration needed for each part in the parts documentation.